Secret Obsession: Plot

-Detective Frank Page (Dennis Haysbert), obsessed with his work after failing to find his own daughter's kidnapper, investigates Jennifer's accident and grows suspicious of Russell, who drives a truck similar to one seen in the vicinity where Jennifer was hit.
-After Jennifer is discharged, Russell takes her to their secluded home.
+Detective Frank Page, obsessed with his work after failing to find his own daughter's kidnapper, investigates Jennifer's accident.
+He grows suspicious of Russell, who drives a truck similar to one seen in the vicinity where Jennifer was hit.
+After she is discharged, Russell takes her to their secluded home.

 Jennifer is haunted by brief flashes of memories from the rainy night of her accident.
 She becomes uneasy by Russell's strange behavior and realizes that he has been locking her inside the house at night.
 She also notices that most of the photos in her home have been manipulated.

 Frank's investigation leads him to Jennifer's parents' home, where he finds their rotting corpses.
 He learns from Jennifer's former employer that "Russell" is actually Ryan Gaerity, a temperamental worker fired over two months ago.

 While Ryan is out, Jennifer finds her own ID in his wallet, which she uses to unlock his computer.
-She finds images of her actual husband Russell (Daniel Booko) and realizes the danger she's in.
-Before she can escape, Ryan knocks her unconscious and chains her to the bed while he goes out to get supplies.
+She finds images of her actual husband Russell and realizes the danger she is in.
+Before Jennifer can escape, Ryan knocks her unconscious and chains her to the bed while he goes out to get supplies.
 When he returns, the real Russell's corpse is revealed to be in his car trunk.

 Frank arrives at their home and tries to rescue Jennifer, but Ryan knocks him out, locking him in a freezer.
 He rants to Jennifer that he had loved her for years but her lack of reciprocation and marriage to Russell enraged him, leading him to kill Russell and take Jennifer for himself.

 Jennifer manages to escape into the forest with Ryan giving chase.
-Knowing that Jennifer will never love him, Ryan decides to kill her with his gun, but Frank tackles him before he can shoot her, and Jennifer takes the gun and shoots Ryan in the arm.
-A wounded Ryan desperately attempts to run towards Jennifer to retrieve the gun, but Jennifer fires another shot, ultimately killing Ryan.
+Knowing that she will never love him, he decides to kill her with his gun.
+However, as Frank has freed himself, he tackles him before he can shoot her.
+Then, Jennifer takes the gun and shoots Ryan in the arm.
+Wounded, he desperately attempts to run towards her to retrieve the gun, but Jennifer fires another shot, ultimately killing Ryan.

 Three months later, Frank gives Jennifer a note from her late husband that he had found during the investigation.
 As she drives, leaving for San Jose, Russell's voice narrates the note, telling her how much he loves her.